apache/kylin/website/_posts/blog/2016-10-18-new-nrt-streaming.md

 ![Streaming Twitter Sample](/images/blog/streaming-twitter.png)

-In short, this is a more robust Near Real Time Streaming OLAP solution (compared with the previous version).
-Nextly, the Apache Kylin team will move toward a Real Time engine.
+In short, this is a more robust Near Real Time Streaming OLAP solution compared with the previous version.

+Now you can download a 1.6.0-SNAPSHOT build from Kylin's download page, and then follow this [tutorial](/docs16/tutorial/cube_streaming.html) to build a sample streaming cube.